ady7ady7/sql_agentic_learning/tasks.md

 # Daily SQL Practice Tasks

-**Generated:** 2025-12-29
+**Generated:** 2025-12-30
-**Week 3, Day 4 Focus:** Recursive CTEs, Advanced String Functions, Complex Filtering
+**Week 3, Day 5 Focus:** Advanced Date Arithmetic, Complex Filtering, Multi-Table Analysis

 ---

-## Task 1: Category Hierarchy Traversal
+## Task 1: Order Streaks — Users with Consecutive Day Ordering

 **Scenario:**
-Your product_categories table has been extended with a `parent_id` column (self-referencing FK to create category hierarchies).
-The marketing team wants to see the full category path for each category (e.g., "Electronics > Computers > Laptops").

-**Note:** For this exercise, assume the schema has been updated with:
-- `product_categories.parent_id` (integer, nullable, FK to product_categories.id)
+The marketing team wants to identify highly engaged users who made purchases on consecutive days (not just consecutive months, but actual back-to-back days).
+Find users who have ordered on at least 3 consecutive days at some point in their history.

 **Expected Output Columns:**
+- `user_id` (integer)
+- `streak_start_date` (date) — the first day of the consecutive streak
+- `streak_end_date` (date) — the last day of the consecutive streak
-- `category_id` (integer) — the category ID
+- `streak_length` (integer) — number of consecutive days in the streak
-- `category_name` (varchar) — the category name
+- `total_orders_in_streak` (bigint) — total number of orders during the streak period
-- `category_path` (text) — full path from root to this category, separated by " > "
-- `depth` (integer) — depth level in hierarchy (0 = root, 1 = first level child, etc.)

 **Requirements:**
-- Build a recursive CTE to traverse the category hierarchy
-- Start from root categories (parent_id IS NULL)
-- Concatenate category names to build the full path
-- Track the depth of each category in the tree
+- Use `orders` table
+- Identify sequences where a user ordered on consecutive calendar days
+- Only include streaks of 3 or more consecutive days
+- If a user has multiple streaks, show all of them
-- Order by category_path ASC
+- Order by `streak_length` DESC, `user_id` ASC

 **Difficulty Rating:** 5/5

 ---

-## Task 2: Email Domain Analysis
+## Task 2: Product Category Performance Comparison

 **Scenario:**
-The analytics team wants to understand email provider distribution among users.
-Extract the domain from each user's email address and count how many users belong to each domain.
+The product team wants to compare category performance.
+For each product category, show total revenue, average order value, and how it compares to the overall average across all categories.

 **Expected Output Columns:**
-- `email_domain` (text) — the domain part of the email (everything after @)
+- `category_name` (varchar)
+- `total_revenue` (numeric) — total revenue for this category, rounded to 2 decimals
-- `user_count` (bigint) — number of users with this domain
+- `order_count` (bigint) — number of orders containing products from this category
+- `avg_order_value` (numeric) — average revenue per order for this category, rounded to 2 decimals
+- `overall_avg_order_value` (numeric) — average order value across all categories, rounded to 2 decimals
-- `percentage` (numeric) — percentage of total users, rounded to 2 decimals
+- `performance_vs_avg` (numeric) — difference between category avg and overall avg, rounded to 2 decimals

 **Requirements:**
-- Use `users` table
+- Use `products`, `product_categories`, `orders_products` tables
-- Extract domain from email addresses (text after @)
+- Calculate revenue as price × quantity
-- Calculate count of users per domain
+- Calculate average order value per category
-- Calculate percentage of total users
-- Only include users with non-null email addresses
+- Compare each category's performance to the overall average
-- Order by `user_count` DESC
+- Order by `total_revenue` DESC

-**Difficulty Rating:** 3/5
+**Difficulty Rating:** 4/5

 ---

-## Task 3: Users with Above-Average Order Frequency
+## Task 3: Support Ticket Resolution Analysis by Priority

 **Scenario:**
-The product team wants to identify power users: those who place orders more frequently than the average user.
-Find all users whose total order count exceeds the overall average order count per user.
+The support team wants to analyze ticket resolution patterns by priority level.
+Show average resolution time and ticket count for each priority level, but only for tickets that have been resolved (status = 'resolved' or 'closed').

 **Expected Output Columns:**
-- `user_id` (integer)
+- `priority` (text) — ticket priority level
-- `order_count` (bigint) — total orders for this user
+- `resolved_ticket_count` (bigint) — number of resolved/closed tickets at this priority
-- `avg_order_count` (numeric) — the average order count across all users, rounded to 2 decimals
+- `avg_resolution_time_hours` (numeric) — average time from creation to last update for resolved tickets, in hours, rounded to 2 decimals
+- `min_resolution_time_hours` (numeric) — fastest resolution time in hours, rounded to 2 decimals
-- `orders_above_avg` (numeric) — how many orders above average this user has, rounded to 2 decimals
+- `max_resolution_time_hours` (numeric) — slowest resolution time in hours, rounded to 2 decimals

 **Requirements:**
-- Use `orders` table
+- Use `chat_tickets` table
-- Calculate total orders per user
-- Calculate the average order count across all users
-- Filter to only users with above-average order counts
-- Show how many orders above average each user has
+- Only include tickets with status 'resolved' or 'closed'
+- Calculate resolution time as difference between created_at and updated_at
+- Convert time to hours
+- Group by priority level
-- Order by `order_count` DESC
+- Order by `avg_resolution_time_hours` ASC

-**Difficulty Rating:** 4/5
+**Difficulty Rating:** 3/5

 ---

 ## Submission Instructions

 Submit your SQL solutions when ready.
 I'll provide detailed feedback on:
+- Date arithmetic and consecutive sequence detection
-- Recursive CTE structure and termination conditions
+- Multi-table aggregations and comparisons
-- String manipulation functions (SPLIT_PART, SUBSTRING, POSITION, etc.)
-- Subqueries vs window functions for average calculations
+- Timestamp differences and time unit conversions
-- Percentage calculations and rounding
+- Grouping and filtering strategies

 ## Tips

-- Recursive CTEs have two parts: anchor query (base case) and recursive query (joins to itself)
-- For string splitting, PostgreSQL offers SPLIT_PART(string, delimiter, position)
-- SUBSTRING and POSITION are useful for string extraction
-- Average calculations can use window functions or subqueries
-- Always consider NULL handling in string operations
+- Consecutive day detection often requires LAG or complex date arithmetic
+- Multi-table revenue calculations need careful JOIN conditions
+- Time differences: EXTRACT(EPOCH FROM interval) gives seconds, divide by 3600 for hours
+- Consider using CTEs to break complex problems into manageable steps

 Good luck!